jerry-lu-9999/EventGroup/README.md

 We also have a UISearchController in code embedded in TableViewController (TVC), it gives us the searchBar on the top of the tableView cells.

-The app also uses Core Data to persist between app launches.
+The app also uses Core Data to persist between app launches, and Codable to decode JSON file.

 ## Animation

 When you scroll down, the table view cells will appear gradually

 ## Build and Deployment target

 This project is built in Xcode 12.4

-Deployment target : iOS 13.0
+Deployment target : iOS 12.1 (By implementing  @available(iOS 13.0, *) to AppDelegate and SceneDelegate)

+## Branches

+Main:           The branch that I'm currently working on.
+This branch has incorporated CoreData model, but I've met a lot of difficulties when using CoreData and Codable together.
+For example, when setting event entity to be transformable, I met issue with NSSecureCoding because I use NSSecureUnarchieveFromData transformer, an area that I'm not familiar with

+Production: Fully runnable.
+However, it does not have persistance across app launches.

+**NOTE**: When testing, please use production branch.
+I will continue to debug and push to the main branch.

 ## Current Issues